cicsdev/cics-java-liberty-restapp/README.md

     * This step is **not** required if using CICS 5.5 or later
 1. Define a Liberty JVM server called `DFHWLP` using the supplied sample definition `DFHWLP` in the CSD group `DFH$WLP`.
 1. Copy the CICS sample `DFHWLP.jvmprofile` zFS file to the `JVMPROFILEDIR` directory specified above and ensure the `JAVA_HOME` variable is set correctly.
-1. Add the `jaxrs-1.1` or `jaxrs-2.0` Liberty feature to `server.xml` depending on your version of Java EE.
+1. Add the `jaxrs-1.1` (or later version) Liberty feature to `server.xml` depending on your version of Java EE.
 1. Install the `DFHWLP` resource defined in step 2 and ensure it becomes enabled.